Mining Intelligence and News

 The Tia Maria project in Peru has experienced delays while trying to resolve issues with community groups.
 Seemingly in the Peruvian mining environment, it is becoming crucial to obtain acceptance from local communities for projects in their areas.

-Southern Copper expects to begin the construction phase of the project in the near future.
-Southern Copper will make it a priority to hire local labor to fill the 9,000 jobs that are expected to be generated during Tia Maria’s construction.
+Southern Copper expects to begin the construction phase of the project in 2025.
+The company will make it a priority to hire local labor to fill the 9,000 jobs that are expected to be generated during Tia Maria’s construction.

 Owners